 Domestic Violence CE – New Online Course

-Domestic Violence: Child Abuse and Intimate Partner Violence is a new 2-hour online continuing education (CE) course that provides information on identifying and treating victims of domestic violence.
+Domestic Violence: Child Abuse and Intimate Partner Violence is a new 2-hour online continuing education (CE) course that details how to identify and help victims of domestic violence.

-Domestic Violence: Child Abuse and Intimate Partner Violence is a 2-hour online continuing education (CE) course that provides information on identifying and treating victims of domestic violence.
+Domestic Violence: Child Abuse and Intimate Partner Violence is a 2-hour online continuing education (CE) course that details how to identify and help victims of domestic violence.

-This course meets the Domestic Violence CE license renewal requirement of all Florida licensees.
+This course meets the domestic violence license renewal requirement of Florida psychologists, school psychologists, counselors, social workers, and MFTs.

 Click here to learn more.